 What a great way to cap-off our day.
 After rinsing, we had our dinner and slept.
 We need to recharge well for our next activity, which is trekking to Bugtong Bato Falls.
 The night was chilly that we did not have to use the electric fan.
 The gushing sound of the water from the river was our lullaby.

-Tip: Request for a mosquito net as the insects will find ways to suck your blood.
+Tip: Request for a mosquito net as the insects will find every way to suck your blood.
 Even if you cover your whole body with blanket, your face will be their meal, that’s how dedicated they are.

 We woke up at around 7am, had our breakfast and of course, coffee.
 We had to consume it immediately as it gets cold easily due to the weather.
 After breakfast, we took a little time for selfies and photo-ops, then we walked to the barangay hall for a quick registration.
 They assigned a guide for us, and we started trekking to the falls.